yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       entrypoint to be used in creating the Image Tree Source for the FIT image.

-   UBOOT_SUFFIX
-      Points to the generated U-Boot extension.
-For example, ``u-boot.sb`` has a ``.sb`` extension.

-      The default U-Boot extension is ``.bin``

-   UBOOT_TARGET
-      Specifies the target used for building U-Boot.
-The target is passed directly as part of the "make" command (e.g. SPL and AIS).
-If you do not specifically set this variable, the OpenEmbedded build process passes and uses "all" for the target during the U-Boot building process.

    UBOOT_SIGN_ENABLE
       Enable signing of FIT image.
 The default value is "0".